bwesterf5/agility_dns_docs_17/docs/gslb/profiles/logging.rst

 https://gtm1.site2.example.com/tmui/Control/jspmap/tmui/dns/profile/dns_log/list.jsp

-**Note - It is required to complete the following task on both gtm1.site and gtm1.site2**
+.. note::  It is required to complete the following task on both gtm1.site and gtm1.site2

 Create a new DNS logging profile as shown in the table below.
 Retain the defaults if not noted in the table.